-Over the years, Laura has created a plethora of activities…….visuals, schedules, adapted books, modified games, and so on and so on.
+Over the years, Laura has created a plethora of activities…….visual supports, schedules, adapted books, modified games, and so on and so on.
 With each brainstorm of an idea came an avalanche of more ideas.
-And so came the beginnings of Language With Laura, a public outlet for her to share her most favorite and innovative creations, and to help make learning language fun!
+And so came the beginnings of LANGUAGE WITH LAURA, a public outlet for her to share her most favorite and innovative creations, and to help make learning language fun!